KinjalKamboj/KinjalKamboj/README.md

-- 📚 Computer Science major.
+- 📚 Computer Science major
-- 🌱 Currently learning HTML, CSS, JavaScript, and Android.
+- 🌱 Currently learning HTML, CSS & JavaScript
 - 💞️ Open to collaborating on any project!